fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-iii.md

 He opened his mouth to speak, and the words came—not polished, not certain.
 Just **real**.

 “God… I don’t know what I’m doing.
 But if You’re there—watch her.
 Watch the baby.
-Watch me.”
+Give me the strength to protect them.”

 He paused.